weiqiangzheng1999/starter-hugo-academic/content/publication/WWW-22-Nash/index.md

   - xinyan-hu
   - tao-lin
   - admin
-publication: Proceedings of the ACM Web Conference (TheWebConf 2022)
+publication: Proceedings of the ACM Web Conference (WWW 2022)
-publication_short: Proceedings of the ACM Web Conference (TheWebConf 2022)
+publication_short: Proceedings of the ACM Web Conference (WWW 2022)
 abstract: >-
   Understanding the convergence properties of learning dynamics in repeated auctions is a timely and important question in the area of learning in